A Robust Framework of Chromosome Straightening with ViT-Patch GAN

-Figure \ref{Fig_vitgan} presents an overview of the proposed ViT-Patch GAN architecture.
-It comprises two parts, a motion transformation generator (Figure \ref{Fig_vitgan}-a) and a ViT-Patch discriminator (Figure \ref{Fig_vitgan}-b).
-Unlike SCSF~\cite{song2021novel}, ViT-Patch GAN requires a small dataset size for training.
+Fig. \ref{Fig_vitgan} presents an overview of the proposed ViT-Patch GAN architecture.
+It is comprised of two parts, a motion transformation generator (Fig. \ref{Fig_vitgan}-a) and a ViT-Patch discriminator (Fig. \ref{Fig_vitgan}-b).
+Compared to SCSF~\cite{song2021novel}, ViT-Patch GAN requires a small dataset size for training (642 images).
 It straightens chromosomes with highly preserved details, and has high generalization capacity.